|Step 1 – Find out about Queen’s||

 |Step 6 – Submit your results||Provide the College with a copy of your final results as soon as possible.
 If you completed your final year in Victoria, send Queen’s College a copy of your final results page when you receive them in mid-December, as this page will include the Tertiary Entrance Rank/ATAR score.
 If you completed Year 12 outside Victoria, the final results page will include a copy of your results and ranking.
 IB students who receive their results early January may submit their results then.
 As placements and scholarships are linked to Year 12 results, it is imperative that you send these as soon as possible.|

 Queen’s College welcomes up to fifteen ‘non-resident’, or transition, students at the start of each year.
 Transition students experience Queen’s food and activities for a semester before coming into full residence in mid-year.
 Students apply the same way as for full residency in February, and there are fees associated with the program.
-If you have questions regarding the transition program, please refer to the Academic and Wellbeing Coordinator: email@example.com.
+If you have questions regarding the transition program, please refer to the Registrar who can be contacted at firstname.lastname@example.org

 Make sure you complete every step!